 Photo Credit: Deb Morris, Barkeater Chocolates

 New York Kitchen is a not-for-profit organization that aims to "educate, engage, and excite visitors about the incredible agricultural, craft beverage, and culinary industries in New York State."
-Located in Canandaigua, 50 to 60 events are offered each month ranging from “Your Favorite Chinese Take Out” to “Gluten-Free Cooking.”
-For their wine and chocolate pairing (July 8, August 11, October 7, December 23), NYS wines are paired with three gourmet chocolates.
+Located in Canandaigua, New York Kitchen offers 30 to 40 events each month ranging from “Your Favorite Chinese Take Out” to “Gluten-Free Cooking.”
+At their wine and chocolate pairings, NYS wines are paired with three gourmet chocolates.
 The pairing is hosted by a certified wine instructor and a representative from Hedonist Artisan Chocolates (in nearby Rochester, where they create all of their own chocolate in small batches using human hands).
 Wine-drinkers must be 21 and over.
-If you’re into making the chocolate and not just eating it, attend a chocolate truffle workshop on September 2.
+If you’re into making the chocolate and not just eating it, attend a chocolate truffle workshop.

 New York State is known for a lot in the foodie world, but perhaps most notably for its pizza and Buffalo wings.
 At the Chocolate Pizza Company in Marcellus, 25 minutes outside of Syracuse, they sell pizza and wings with a chocolate twist!
 Chocolate Pizza® is chocolate in the ingredients and pizza in the shape.
 Milk or dark chocolate mixed with homemade English toffee is poured into pizza pans and served in pizza-shaped boxes with various toppings like candy, pretzels, and nuts.
 Peanut Butter Wings®, are not chicken, but potato chips topped with peanut butter and dipped in either milk or dark chocolate.
 Chocolate Pizza Company also offers tours of the production facility.